cfryerdev/workshope-mfe-react/README.md

 More information here: [Module Federation](https://webpack.js.org/concepts/module-federation/)

+There are two main concepts to get your head around; the Host and the Remote's.

 ### What are hosts and remotes?

 When we talk about micro-frontends, we often use words like `HOST` and `REMOTE`.
 A host is a parent application that ties all remotes together.
 A remote can be many things, but in the context of what we will be learning, a remote is essentially a single page react application.